thewebwelost/thewebwelost/README.md

 I’m currently working on project to help people manage their job applications, keep track of resume variations and manage search-related contacts, companies etc.

-My interest lies in creating full-stack apps using TypeScript, React and newer frontend tools including Next, Vite, Astro and Express for backend systems.
+My interest lies in creating full-stack apps using TypeScript.

 Feel free to check both Outerview and Outerview_be repos.